snarfed/oauth-dropins/README.md

     self.redirect(handler.redirect_url())
 ```

-  However, this is *not* currently supported for Google+ and Blogger.
+  However, this is *not* currently supported for Google and Blogger.
 Hopefully
   that will be fixed in the future.